tferracina/ArDCA-Python/writeup.typ

 $
   partial / (partial h_i (a)) : f_i (a) - p_i (a) - theta_(1,h) "sign"(h_i (a)), \ partial / (partial J_(i j) (a,b)) : f_(i j) (a, b) - p_(i j) (a, b) - theta_(1,h) "sign"(J_(i j) (a,b)).
 $
-The result is that $cal(l)_2$ reduces variance and improves conditioning by smoothly shrinking all parameters.
-It also selects a unique gauge and tends to preserve the relative ordering of strong couplings.
+$cal(l)_2$ reduces variance and improves conditioning by smoothly shrinking all parameters.
+It selects a unique gauge and tends to preserve the relative ordering of strong couplings.
 On the other hand, $cal(l)_1$ induces sparsity by zeroing weak parameters, also reducing overfitting, though at a cost of biasing small effects downward.
-Generally, in stochastic settings, an elastic-net mix is used (a combination of both parameters), that stabilizes training near zero.
-In practice a separate parameter is used for fields and couplings, typically regularizing $J$ more strongly than $h$.
+Generally, in stochastic settings, elastic-net is used (a combination of both parameters), that stabilizes training near zero.
+In addition, a separate parameter is used for fields and couplings, typically regularizing $J$ more strongly than $h$.

 The second method is introducing sparsity via pruning or decimation.
 The reason for this is that true contact maps in nature are indeed sparse; most residue pairs are not in direct physical contact.
 Encoding this structural prior can reduces variance and speed up learning.
 There are two approaches:
 + A priori topology.
 Reduce the number of parameters by starting from a restricted edge set, for example pairs with high MI, and learn only those $J_(i j)$, omitting the rest.